 In order for our clinical trials to be carried out effectively and efficiently, it is imperative that our CROs and other third parties communicate and coordinate with one another.
 Moreover, our CROs and other third parties may also have relationships with other commercial entities, some of which may compete with us.
 Our CROs and other third parties may terminate their agreements with us upon as few as 30 days' notice under certain circumstances.
 If our CROs or other third parties conducting our clinical trials do not perform their contractual duties or obligations, experience work stoppages, do not meet expected deadlines, terminate their agreements with us or need to be replaced, or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical trial protocols or GCPs, or for any other reason, we may need to conduct additional clinical trials or enter into new arrangements with alternative CROs, clinical investigators or other third parties.
-We may be unable to enter into arrangements with alternative CROs, clinical investigators or other third parties can involve substantial cost and require extensive management time and focus.
+We may be unable to enter into arrangements with alternative CROs, clinical investigators or other third parties on commercially reasonable terms, or at all.
+Switching or adding CROs, clinical investigators or other third parties can involve substantial cost and require extensive management time and focus.
 In addition, there is a natural transition period when a new CRO commences work.
 As a result, delays may occur, which can impact our ability to meet our desired clinical development timelines.
 Although we carefully manage our relationship with our CROs, clinical investigators and other third parties, there can be no assurance that we will not encounter such challenges or delays in the future or that these delays or challenges will not have a negative impact on our business, prospects, financial condition or results of operations.